 • He is mentioned in the opening line of The Statler Brothers’ song “Chet Atkins’ Hand”.
 The opening line starts with “Thank you Les Paul, thank you Django, thank you Merle….”.

-• The movie Django Melodies by the French filmmaker Étienne Comar (fr) depicting Django’s life during War Time will see the light in 2016.
-The French actor Reda Kateb will play the part of Django.
+• The movie Django Melodies by the French filmmaker Étienne Comar (fr) depicting Django’s life during War Time saw the light in 2016.
+The French actor Reda Kateb plays the part of Django.

 On May 16, 1953, while walking from the Avon railway station after playing in a Paris club, Django collapsed outside his house from a brain hemorrhage.
 It was a Saturday and it took a full day for a doctor to arrive.
 Reinhardt was declared dead on arrival at the hospital in Fontainebleau at the age of 43.